apache/doris/docs/en/administrator-guide/broker.md

     )
     ```
     If Kerberos authentication is used, the [krb5.conf](https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html) file is required when deploying the Broker process.
-    The krb5.conf file contains Kerberos configuration information，Normally, you should install your krb5.conf file in the directory /etc. You can override the default location by setting the environment variable KRB5_CONFIG.
+    The krb5.conf file contains Kerberos configuration information, Normally, you should install your krb5.conf file in the directory /etc. You can override the default location by setting the environment variable KRB5_CONFIG.
     An example of the contents of the krb5.conf file is as follows:
     ```
     [libdefaults]